wriley/DayZBanditAI/README.md

 - Repack your mission.pbo file.
 - You are now ready to start your server.

-Update Instructions:
-- Extract your mission .pbo file.
-- Back up your dayz_ai_variables.sqf file in "DZAI\init" to a safe location if you wish to keep your current settings.
-- Open your extracted mission folder.
-- Copy the newer DZAI folder into your extracted mission folder and overwrite everything.
-- If you have not modified your dayz_variables.sqf file or don't want to retain your old settings, you may repack your mission .pbo file immediately and stop following these instructions.
-- Edit dayz_ai_variables.sqf in "DZAI\init" to customize the addon settings.
-Refer to your old dayz_variables.sqf file as reference if you want to reuse certain settings.
-DO NOT overwrite the new copy with your old copy.
-It is no longer recommended to reuse your old dayz_ai_variables.sqf.
-Do so at your own risk.
-- Repack your mission.pbo file.
-- You are now ready to start your server.

 Detailed documentation for the DZAI package is coming.
 Questions?
 Comments?
 Send me a PM on the Open DayZ forums at: http://opendayz.net/members/buttface.1178/ and I will help if I am able.